 - Be aware of the school's attendance policy and when and where they are required to attend.
-This will be communicated to them through the school staff, parents, the school timetable and the Home School Agreement; - Speak to their class teacher or another member of staff if they are experiencing difficulties at school or at home which may impact on their attendance; - Attend all lessons ready to learn, with the appropriate learning tools requested and on time for the class; - Bring a note of explanation from their parents or guardians to explain an absence that has happened or is foreseen; - Follow the correct set school procedure if they arrive late.
+This will be communicated to them by school staff, parents and through the school timetable. - Speak to their class teacher or another member of staff if they are experiencing difficulties at school or at home which may impact on their attendance. - Attend all lessons ready to learn, with the appropriate learning tools requested and on time for the class. - Bring a note of explanation from their parents or guardians to explain an absence that has happened or is foreseen. - Follow the school procedure if they arrive late.
 This will help the school to monitor attendance and keep accurate records for the child's individual attendance.
 This is also vital for health and safety in the event of a school evacuation.